eilidhsteel/semGroup/use-cases/usecase1.md

 ### Success End Condition

-A report is available for world health organisation to provide to population information.
+Various reports are available for world health organisation to provide to information on countries.

 ### Failed End Condition

-No report is produced.
+No reports are produced.

 ### Primary Actor